 SOFTS-Raw sugar prices buoyed by strong demand; cocoa slips

-LONDON, July 8 (Reuters) - Raw sugar futures on ICE rose on Friday, with prices still underpinned by strong physical demand that has helped tighten global supplies, but cocoa and coffee prices fell.
+NEW YORK/LONDON, July 8 (Reuters) - Raw sugar futures on ICE gained nearly 3% on Friday, extending their rise from the previous day, with prices underpinned by strong physical demand that has helped tighten global supplies.
+Arabica coffee rose, while cocoa fell.

 SUGAR

-* October raw sugar SBc1 rose 2.2% to 18.93 cents per lb by 1419 GMT as the market extended its rebound from the four-month low of 17.71 cents set on Tuesday.
+* October raw sugar SBc1 rose 0.5 cent, or 2.7%, at 19.02 cents per lb as the market extended its rebound from the four-month low of 17.71 cents on Tuesday.

+* "Although we expect spot prices to remain vulnerable to spec length liquidations triggered by negative economic news flow, we believe it is premature for commodities to succumb to recession concerns when the global economy is still growing and markets remain in deficit on strong demand," said Goldman Sachs.

+* Brazil's line-up of sugar vessels remains strong with traders citing Chinese buying.

-* India has extended a deadline for the export of 800,000 tonnes of sugar by two weeks as annual monsoon rains make it tough for many producers to move stocks from factories to ports, the government said on Friday.
+* India extended a deadline for the export of 800,000 tonnes of sugar by two weeks as annual monsoon rains make it tough for many producers to move stocks from factories to ports.

-* Farmers in India have fallen behind in planting key summer-sown crops such as rice, corn and soybeans owing to the uneven distribution of monsoon rainfall, though they could recover ground in the coming week if there is enough rain.

 COCOA

-* Dealers said the potential for a global economic downturn and conflict in Ukraine to curb demand for chocolate remained a major concern.
+* The potential for a global economic downturn and conflict in Ukraine to curb demand for chocolate remained a major concern.

-* They noted grind data for the second quarter should provide an indication on whether demand has already begun to weaken.
-European grind data is due on July 13 and the North American grind is scheduled for release on July 21.
+* Peak Trading Research said in a note, however, that cocoa is an investment opportunity.

+* "Cocoa has exceptionally bullish seasonals over the coming weeks.
+It is also the cheapest agriculture market on the planet (current price versus 24-month average)," it said.

 COFFEE

-(Reporting by Nigel Hunt Editing by David Goodman and Krishna Chandra Eluri)
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by David Goodman, Krishna Chandra Eluri and Shailesh Kuber)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.